 - Compensation issues come at the end of the interviewing cycle, never at the telephone stage.
 You can truthfully say you don't know enough about the job to state a salary figure.

 - Close with a "thank you".
 Graciously thank your interviewer for taking time out of their day to speak with you.

 Skype/video conference interviews

-Dress for success - Dress how you would for a face-to-face interview.
+Dress for success - Dress how you would for an in-person interview.

 Clear any distractions - Position yourself in a quiet and de-cluttered room with good lighting so that you are visible.